 Housing in Australia is unaffordable – everyone knows that.

-Or at least that’s what you’d be led to believe with all the talk in the media, measures introduced Federal Government in the recent budget and the First Home Owner incentives being introduced by a number of State Governments.
+Or at least that’s what you’d be led to believe with all the talk in the media, and measures proposed by the Labor Party to provide more affordable housing.

 But let me ask you a different question: